-Georgia Championship Wrestling was a prolific wrestling territory with a myriad of top performers over the company’s four-decade run.
-However, greed, Vince McMahon, and a dark day in wrestling forever remembered as Black Saturday led to the demise of a territory whose footprint can be felt to this day.
+Georgia Championship Wrestling had many glory years that saw wrestling’s finest journey through its doors.
+However, greed, Vince McMahon, and a dark day in wrestling forever remembered as Black Saturday led to the demise of this territory, leaving many to wonder what could have been.

 Savannah, Georgia is steeped in U.S. history as much as it is the wrestling business.
 The oldest city in Georgia and a strategic port city in the American Revolution, Savannah was the last city occupied by the British before they sailed back home in 1782.

 Likewise, Savannah was one of the last cities ran before the folding of WCW and its assimilation into the WWE.

 As our story unfolds, we will see how this little city by the Atlantic, with its moss-laden live oaks and old money, had a hand in guiding the outcome of Georgia Championship Wrestling.

 Well, time’s a-wasting, y’all.
 It’s only a five-hour drive up I-95 from our last stop, Championship Wrestling in Florida, so let’s get going.
 We’ll discuss one of the most prolific territories to have ever opened its doors on the way.